About Bosnia & Herzegovina

 We have personally selected small hotels in Bosnia and Herzegovina's main destinations - Mostar, Sarajevo and Trebinje.
 Many of the places we offer as part of our tailor made holidays and fly-drives are still relatively undeveloped providing fabulous 'off the beaten track' experiences.
 If, however, you only have a few days at your disposal, Bosnia is close enough for a short break via Dubrovnik in Croatia.

 Sarajevo has always one of the most popular cities in the Balkans and a destination drenched with a dynamic history; it is a place where every building tells a story; a place where the old world meets the new world; where The East meets The West.
 Sarajevo was founded by the Ottomans in 1461.
 It was within the city of Sarajevo that Archduke Franz Ferdinand was assassinated, an event which sparked World War One.
 Then in 1984 Sarajevo played host to the Winter Olympics and the triumph of Torville & Dean.
 The wars initiated by Milosovic in the early 1990s led to the Siege of Sarajevo, a tragedy which lasted from 1992-1995.
 As soon as the war ended Sarajevo airport opened again for commercial flights and tourism resumed.
-The reconstruction of the city after the Siege saw an introduction of fabulous, state of the art, modern office buildings and skyscrapers, which were all very welcome.
-By 2003 most of the city of Sarajevo had been rebuilt.
+The reconstruction of the city after the siege saw an introduction of fabulous, state of the art, modern office buildings and skyscrapers and by 2003 most of the city of Sarajevo had been rebuilt.

 The directors of Rediscover the World have travelled extensively over many years in this region, in fact our connection with the country goes back to the mid 1980s when it was part of Yugoslavia.
 This experience, together with the knowledge gained from frequent visits, enables us to provide you with the most up-to-date and fullest possible assistance in planning your ideal holiday - we can put together any tailor-made itinerary for you to suit most budgets.
 We are fully bonded (ATOL & TTA) and provide full financial security and assistance should any part of your holiday not happen entirely to plan.
 If you were to assemble your holiday yourself you may not have this sort of protection nor would you be able to benefit from many of our special rates.